makermadecnc/makerverse/docs/installation/web-server/raspberry-pi.md

 This is the easiest approach.

-It does all the work of setting up the Linux Service and Docker Image (below) for you.
+It does all the work of setting up the Docker environment (and Linux service) for you.
+If you prefer to set up your Raspberry Pi manually (instead of using a pre-built SD card), see the [Linux Service](/installation/web-server/linux-service/) instructions.

 ## Choose Release